nchePortfolio/cusProSe/docs/ihb_usage.md

     </tr>
 </table>

 `info.log` is a log summary of the computation.
-The subdirectories `iter_i/` contains files obtained at each iteration and are described in section <a href="./ihb_introduction.html#outputs">Overall procedure</a>.
+The subdirectories `iter_i/` contain files obtained at each iteration and are described in section <a href="./ihb_introduction.html#outputs">Overall procedure</a>.

 ### Output content from a directory with multiple fasta files used as input
 The directory content generated from `inputs/` will be a list of subdirectories such as the output described above.
 You will find at its root the file `hmm_database.hmm`, a concatenation of the HMM profiles of protein domains used as inputs.